connec/k8s-tpl/README.md

-# `kubetpl`
+# `k8s-tpl`

 Templatisation for Kubernetes manifests

 ## Overview

-`kubetpl` is a CLI tool for interpolating Kubernetes manifests using the Go templating language.
+`k8s-tpl` is a CLI tool for interpolating Kubernetes manifests using the Go templating language.
 The supported input and output format is intended to facilitate usage in a pipeline with `kubectl apply -f -`.

 ## Usage